KayWatson/wdim351-curriculum/week_03/README.md

 > I want the worth analysis to be a no brainer.

 3. 3c: Get a LAMP stack (MAMP/XAMPP/Vagrant) going on your local computers in preparation for Week 4.

+Questions:
+1. Who will be updating the website, do you want to give admin rights to certain users? ie: one member for content editing, and one member for uploading videos, etc.

+2. Do you want to include representation of the local businesses involved in your special program as sponsors on the website?

+3. What makes your gym different?
+What sets you apart from the rest?

+4. Do you want this website to be accessable on mobile platforms?

+5. What are the programs you wish to offer?

+6. Do you want to feature a specific member video and their progress on the home page?

+7. How many members do you expect to upload videos for?

+8. What type of content do you plan to provide and how much of it do you still need to get?

+9. Do you also wish to allow your users to share reviews via social media ie: Twitter, Facebook, G+

+10. What content do you want to associate with each video?

+11. How does your point system work?

+12. Do you want a contact form?

+13. Do you want an about page that includes "what sets us apart from others"?

+14. Can you show us some examples of websites that you like or of websites that represent a similar essance to that of your gym?

+15. Do you want to have a calendar that shows trainers available hours and when the trainer is reserved?